AlexandreBidon/LoL-Skins-Prices/README.md

 ## Presentation
 **Note : This repo is part of a last year project at ENSAI school.
 The subject can be [found here](docs/Sujet%20projet%20g%C3%A9nie%20logiciel.pdf).
 As a result, this project is not intended for production use.
 Several issues are present in the code, such as potential SQL Injection.**

+Skins are cosmetic in the game League of Legends.
+They can be bought for real money and are sometimes on sales.
+The goal of this project is to track the prices of skins and to notify the user when a skin he likes is on sales.

 ### Features
 - See all the skins and their current prices on the website
 - Create an account and add your favorite skins to your list
-- Receive an email when a skin you like is in sale
+- Receive an email when some skins you like are on sale

 ### Tech stack
 - Logging system